The Sims 4 expansion packs: Lovestruck

 The Sims 4: Lovestruck is the 16th expansion pack, released on July 25, 2024.
 It is supported in Czech, Danish, German, English, Spanish, Finnish, French, Italian, Russian, Polish, Portuguese (Brazil), Swedish, Japanese, Chinese (Simplified and Traditional), Korean, Norwegian Bokmål and Dutch.

 The Sims 4: Lovestruck includes a new app called Cupid's Corner which allows you to Go on a Blind Date, regardless of the Sim's turn-ons and turn-offs, Cupid's Counselling and Cupid's Dating Guide.
-There is also a new world called Ciudad Enamorada (City in Love), a new Singles Hangout lot trait and a new job called "Romance Consultant".
+There is also a new Mexican-themed world called Ciudad Enamorada (City in Love), a new Singles Hangout lot trait and a new job called "Romance Consultant".
 Sims can have Turn-Ons and Turn-Offs and Sims also have Romantic Satisfaction and a Relationship Dynamic.
 Other romance-related packs from other earlier Sims games include The Sims: Hot Date and The Sims 2: Nightlife.

 Reception

-Lovestruck has received a score of a 71% by Metacritic, indicating mixed or average reviews by critics.
+Lovestruck received a score of 71/100 on Metacritic, indicating "mixed or average reviews".
 Lovestruck was given a 3/5 "Good" by Screen Rant.
 Dexerto's Olly Smith however, gave it a 4/5, calling it an "expansion worthy of the name".

 Life & Death

 The Sims 4: Life & Death is the 17th expansion pack, released on October 31, 2024.
-The pack features funerals, new playability features for ghosts, and a new world called Ravenwood.
-Sims can also keep an immortal crow as a pet, collect tarot cards, and even go to a new active career in which they work for the Grim Reaper.
-If player completed Bucket Lists or Unfinished Businesses as ghost, sim can rebirth into newly household.
+It centers on mortality, mourning, ghosts, and afterlife storytelling, and introduces the gothic world of Ravenwood.
+The pack adds funerals, Bucket Lists, Unfinished Business, Ghostly Powers, rebirth, tarot cards, crows, and an active career connected to the Grim Reaper.
+Ravenwood is divided into three neighborhoods, including Crow's Crossing, and is designed around ghost stories and transitions between life and death.

 Reception

 Life & Death received a score of 86/100 on Metacritic, indicating "generally favorable reviews".
-This is the highest rated expansion pack for the game.
+It became the highest-rated The Sims 4 expansion pack on the review aggregator at the time of its release.

 Businesses & Hobbies

 The Sims 4: Businesses & Hobbies is the 18th expansion pack, released on March 6, 2025.
-This pack allows players to run a small business and comes with Tattooing and Pottery skills and gameplay.
-It also includes a Scandinavia-themed world named Nordhaven.
+It focuses on entrepreneurship and craft-based hobbies, allowing Sims to operate small businesses from home or community lots and to set customer rules for different activities.
+The pack introduces the Scandinavian-inspired world of Nordhaven, the Tattooing skill, the Pottery skill, and Tattoo Paint Mode, which allows players to create and share custom tattoo designs through the Gallery.

 Reception

 Businesses & Hobbies received a score of 70/100 on Metacritic, indicating "mixed or average reviews".

-Digital Spy gave the expansion 3 out of 5 stars, saying that the expansion was "disjointed".
-They enjoyed running a small business but said the "surrounding elements could have done more to help it shine", adding that they didn't "think co-headlining hobbies was the right choice".

-Dexerto also gave the expansion 3 out of 5 stars, praising "some fantastic cross-pack functionality with other DLC" but saying the expansion was "let down in other areas" such as "featuring only two new skills".
-They also said the expansion felt "too familiar to Get To Work".

-GamesHub gave the expansion 3.5 out of 5 stars.
-They praised the pottery gameplay and found it to be "well-implemented into the expansion pack", while also saying the expansion "adds in a bunch of neat touches to make the experience of running a business fresh and exciting all over again".
+Digital Spy gave the expansion 3 out of 5 stars, describing it as "disjointed" but noting that its small-business gameplay contained some enjoyable ideas.
+Dexerto also rated the pack 3 out of 5, praising its cross-pack functionality while criticizing its limited number of new skills.